octobercms/docs/3.x/markup/function/form.md

 Option | Description
 ------------- | -------------
 **method** | Request method.
 Corresponds to the **method** FORM tag attribute.
 Eg: POST, GET, PUT, DELETE **request** | A handler name to execute on the server when the form is posted.
-See the [Handling forms](../cms/pages.md#oc-handling-forms) article for details about the event handlers.
+See the [AJAX handlers](../../cms/ajax/handlers.md) article for details about event handlers.
 **url** | Specifies URL to post the form to.
 Corresponds to the **action** FORM tag attribute.
 **files** | Determines whether the form will submit files.
 Accepted values: **true** and **false**.
 **model** | A model object for the form model binding.